 Functional Training Rig Features

 The popularity of functional rigs can be attributed to their versatility.
 They open up the possibilities of creating unique and exciting workouts, allow coaches to be creative and encourage users to perform simple, natural, body weight exercises that utilise complementary functional training equipment.
-This makes them attractive to CrossFit affiliates and gyms with this type of focus.

 Given that there are such a wide range of features available on functional training rigs today, we can’t go in to everything in detail, however we thought it would be worth covering them under the two sections, primary and secondary features.